Apple Cider Vinegar Review -- Bottled Liquids and Pills

 Apple cider vinegar is sometimes promoted to help "balance pH," or acidity, in the body.
 However, as ConsumerLab.com explained in an answer to a question about another product promoted to reduce acidity and balance pH, blood levels of acidity are closely regulated in the body and tend remain within a normal, narrow range.
 Although various foods may temporarily change the pH of urine, there is no evidence that this affects blood pH, or that such changes would be beneficial (Bonjour, Br J Nutr 2013).

 Due to its acetic acid content, apple cider vinegar has some anti-bacterial properties.
-Acetic acid, for example, has been shown inhibit the growth of bacteria such as Staphylococcus aureus and Pseudomonas aeruginosa.
-Apple cider vinegar is sometimes promoted as a "home remedy" for ear and skin infections, eczema, acne, nail fungus, and for wart removal.
+(Acetic acid, for example, has been shown inhibit the growth of bacteria such as Staphylococcus aureus and Pseudomonas aeruginosa).
+Drinking or gargling with apple cider vinegar is sometimes recommended as a home remedy for colds or flu, sore throats, or for thinning mucus due to colds or allergies.
+This has also been promoted on some websites as a way to "get rid" of the virus that causes COVID-19.
+However, there is no clinical evidence to support any of these uses.

 There are two reports of topical treatment with highly concentrated acetic acid (up to 99%) or acetic acid combined with other acids successfully removing warts -- one such regimen also involved use of local anesthesia, excision, and rapid neutralization at the site of application (to avoid chemical burn) (Johnston, MedGenMed 2006).
 There do not appear to be studies using regular, diluted apple cider vinegar to treat warts.
 Given the lack of evidence and the risk of chemical burn, as noted above, this use of apple cider vinegar is not recommended.